-Before the Amended Rules, a registrant may be required to file Rule 3-05 Financial Statements relating to up to a three-year period, depending on the relative significance of the acquired or to-be-acquired business.
-The SEC has approved the Amended Rules (i) to limit the historical financial statement requirement to cover not more than two years of historical financial statements, (ii) to dispense with the filing of a third year of Rule 3-05 Financial Statements for an acquisition exceeding 50% significance and (iii) to require financial statements for the "most recent" interim period rather than "any" interim period for acquisitions with significance that exceed 20% but not 40%.
+Before the Amended Rules, a registrant may be required to file Rule 3-05 Financial Statements relating to up to a three-year period, depending on the relative significance of the acquired or to be acquired business.
+The SEC has approved the Amended Rules (1) to limit the historical financial statement requirement to cover not more than two years of historical financial statements, (2) to dispense with the filling of a third year of Rule 3-05 Financial Statements for an acquisition exceeding 50% significance, and (3) to require financial statements for the "most recent" interim period rather than "any" interim period for acquisitions with significance that exceed 20% but not 40%.